19 Stunning Lagoon Swimming Pool Designs

 Lagoon-shaped pools are the most diverse sub-genre of swimming pools in landscape design.
 This is due to its characteristic of employing free-form and curvilinear layouts with almost limitless creative potential.

+Free-form or lagoon-shaped pools are close cousins to kidney-shaped designs and are sometimes called radius pools due to their curvilinear nature.
 The more popular shape common for lagoon pools nowadays is called the cloud or bubble, named aptly after the perceived form of those shapes.
 The flowing and smooth sweeps and curves of these pools very faithfully depict the true essence of tropical landscape design.

 Lagoon-shaped pools also commonly employ niches or pockets for different landscape elements.
-Trees and shrubbery integrated into the landscape design provide a nice source of shade from hard sunlight.
+Trees and shrubbery integrated into the landscape design provide a nice source of shade from harsh sunlight.
 They also add a heap of aesthetic value to the swimming experience, not to mention the backyard as a whole.

 The niches or pockets are also commonly utilized for tanning ledges, perfect for a relaxing dip in the swimming pool while also getting that nice, sun-kissed summer complexion.